slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Your manuscript is both good and original, but the part that is good is not original and the part that is original is not good." -- Samuel Johnson*
 > *"Medicine is my lawful wife and literature is my mistress."
 -- Anton Chekhov*
+> *"When you are consumed by thoughts, write.
+When you are uninspired, read."
+-- Stephen King*

 - o poeta faz a sintese das coisas
 5. I wrote down the funny stuff I overheard.
 I learned to be like a ship's rat, veined ears trembling, and i learned to scribble it all down.